Off the beaten track

 If you're looking for something a bit different from the usual tourists spots, here are some lesser-known sights that we think are worth a visit.

 Luxembourg is filled with Roman ruins, dotted around the forests.

-The village of Vichten still retains a copy of the mosaic from 240AD which now resides in the Museum of Art and History (re-open since 9 June 2020), and there are Roman ruins in Helmsange, Mamer, Mersch, Steinsel and between Nospelt and Goeblange.
+The village of Vichten still retains a copy of the mosaic from 240AD which now resides in the Museum of Art and History, and there are Roman ruins in Helmsange, Mamer, Mersch, Steinsel and between Nospelt and Goeblange.

 Many of the sites are free with open access.
 Here's a list of them.